 - Trip Length: 18 days in total (end of February to mid of march)

 - Total Distance covered: 4.220 km

 - Daily Expanses: 23 OMR

 Oman Budget Breakdown

 So here is an in-depth break down of all the expanses we had during our 18 day road trip through Oman.
 All expanses are calculated per person when traveling in a group of two.
-Obviously it gets more expensive when your travel alone.
+Obviously it gets more expensive when you travel Oman alone.

 We brought all the essential camping equipment (tent, sleeping pad, sleeping bag) with us and just added some minor things like a camping stove, a pot and so on.
 You will have no problems finding all that stuff at one of the huge Carrefour markets in Muscat, Salalah or Nizwa.
 They have quite well equipped camping sections and even sell tents and stuff.